 Secondly, Italy is set up for backpackers and travellers with lots of Hostels, Free Walking Tours and Cheap Transport options.

-Thirdly, it really doesn’t cost that much to visit Italy, it’s much cheaper than many other Western European Countries and you can travel Italy on a budget!
+Thirdly, it really doesn’t cost that much to visit Italy, even 2 days in Venice is affordable if you pick the right time and I have found Italy be to much cheaper than many other Western European Countries and you can travel Italy on a budget!

 If you’re wondering how much does a backpacking trip to Italy cost?
 In this post, I’m going to share the costs of travelling around Italy and tips on how to travel Italy on a budget so you can go do that backpacking Italy trip you’ve always wanted to do!